bandprotocol/bandchain-docs/docs/develop/03-developer-tools/02-bandchain.js/example.md

 # Common Usage Example

-### Make an oracle request
+### Make an data request

-This section describes methods to send a transaction of oracle request to BandChain
+This section describes methods to send a transaction of request to BandChain

 **Step 1:** Import `Client` from `@bandprotocol/bandchain.js` and creates a new instance of `grpcUrl` as a parameter and you can get `<GRPC_WEB>` endpoint from [here](/develop/api-endpoints).
 Then initialize the client instance.
 Every method in client module can now be used.